tdipisa/doc-ckan/source/install/install_ckan.rst

 As ``root``, create the file ``/etc/httpd/conf.d/92-ckan.conf`` and add the following content::

+   RequestHeader unset X-Forwarded-Host ## Only if you use a proxy between CKAN and Internet

    ProxyPass        / http://localhost:5000/
    ProxyPassReverse / http://localhost:5000/

+.. warning:: CKAN creates the backreference URL in a smart way using various available information like the **X-Forwarded-Host** including this header if it exists, but cannot know if the header it's incorrect.

 and reload the configuration ::